 I would strongly recommend using FWJ for director disqualification matters.
 Tactically and commercially they played it just right and I am now able to get on with my business life without the worry of disqualification hanging over meA director we defended in disqualification proceedings

 Background to the undertaking regime

 Prior to 2002, a person facing director disqualification proceedings could not be disqualified without there being a formal court hearing.
 This was even true where a person was prepared to consent to being disqualified as a director voluntarily.
-The Company Director Disqualification Act 1986 simply did not cater for any form of voluntary director disqualification.
+The Company Director Disqualification Act 1986 simply did not cater for any form of voluntary disqualification.

-This made it both expensive and time consuming for people who were prepared to accept director disqualification on a voluntary basis – either because they were unwilling or unable to contest the legal proceedings which they faced.
+This made it both expensive and time consuming for people who were prepared to accept disqualification on a voluntary basis – either because they were unwilling or unable to contest the legal proceedings which they faced.

-In recognition of this problem, a new streamlined method for enabling a person to agree to a voluntary director disqualification undertaking was introduced in 2001.
+In recognition of this problem, a new streamlined method for enabling a person to agree to a voluntary disqualification undertaking was introduced in 2001.

 Director disqualification undertakings – the present law

 The present law is enshrined in Section 1A(1) of the Company Director Disqualification Act 1986.

 Section 1A(1) of the of the Company Director Disqualification Act 1986 enables a person to give an undertaking meaning that that he/she: